Simfreed/sc_bifurc_figs/README.md

 rm -r gene_expr.mtx.gz # optional
 ```

-run the eigenvalue decomposition for the data and nulls -- this takes a few hours I think...
+run the eigenvalue decomposition for the data and nulls -- this takes a few hours I think -- see parallelize directory
 ```
 python pca_gene_resample.py --neval 1 --nsamp 20 --dir eig
 ```